flutter/plugins/README.md

 Flutter first-party plugins (i.e., plugins developed by the core Flutter team).
 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs.
-For more information about plugins, and how to use them, see [https://flutter.dev/platform-plugins/](https://flutter.dev/platform-plugins/).
+For more information about plugins and how to use them, see [https://flutter.dev/platform-plugins/](https://flutter.dev/platform-plugins/).

 These plugins are also available on